Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 """Accessibility helpers switching CLI output to a screen-reader-friendly mode.

 A screen reader consumes a terminal as a linear stream of characters.
-Two of the
+Several of

-defaults that make output pleasant for sighted users actively harm that stream:
+the defaults that make output pleasant for sighted users actively harm that

 - ANSI color codes, which carry no meaning once flattened to text;